Wiltshire Police: 1830s

+Notable events

+Notable events for Wiltshire Police in the 19th century include the Rode Hill House murder in 1860 and the bomb explosion outside Salisbury Guildhall in September 1884.

+20th century

 In 1909, His Majesty's Inspectorate of Constabulary raised concerns over the lack of a mounted division in the force.
 As a result, six constables were transferred to the new mounted division, which doubled to 12 the next year.
 Although the mounted division was not active every day, they were of particular use at the Salisbury Races, ceremonial duties such as escorting judges, and guarding the royal carriage.
 They were also occasionally loaned to neighbouring forces.
 The fate of the mounted division is unknown, but it most likely was ended during the introduction of motor vehicles in the 1920s.
-A Roads Policing Unit was founded on 7 May 1939 at the urging of the Home Secretary.
+A roads policing unit was founded on 7 May 1939 at the urging of the Home Secretary.

-Notable events for Wiltshire Police include the Rode Hill House murder in 1860, the bomb explosion outside Salisbury Guildhall in September 1884, the Trowbridge Christmas Eve murder in 1925 and escorting Louis Blériot when displaying his famous cross-channel aeroplane.